 I-9 Violation Penalties

-I-9 violation penalties can cost nearly $5,000.
+I-9 violation penalties can cost upwards of $5,000.
 This includes document mistakes, such as failing to complete an I-9 for a new hire, to willful mistakes, such as knowingly hiring illegal workers or falsifying records.
 Fines can be applied to each I-9 form, and they increase with each offense.
 For example, if the same mistake is made on 75 employee forms, the fines can add up.

 Common Legal Mistakes